Retaining customers is just as important as acquiring new ones.

 As you can see, Zapier has a lot of help documents that explain how to use their software and manage their customer accounts.

-Having a help desk also takes a lot of pressure off any support staff you might have.
+Having a help desk functions like a contact center, taking a lot of pressure off any support staff you might have.
 You will get fewer calls and tickets if you have a help desk that answers some of the major questions and problems that your customers have.

 Make your customers aware of your help desk so that they know where to go whenever they have trouble.
 Even if they don’t take advantage of this resource, they will appreciate the fact that it’s there.
 They can confidently use your products and services knowing that if they ever have any trouble, you’ll be able and willing to help them.